 Critical race theorists and sociologists reject the ideology of colorblindedness because it “denies the negative racial experiences of people of color, rejects their heritage, and invalidates their unique perspectives.”
 Given that race topics are not always easy to discuss, the notion of color blindness, as Asare explains, is often used as a way to “disengage from conversations of race and racism entirely.”

-Critical race and education
+Critical race theory and education

 Critical race scholars in the field of education argue that racism is inherent in the institutional structure of the educational system and functions to maintain and propagate what Ladson-Billings and William Tate called ‘school inequity‘, a state in which schooling experiences of white students (especially middle class students) are favourable to those of African American and Latino students.